dbetm/flymoon/README.md

 ## Contribute

 This web app is still under active testing.
 If you want to fix something, improve it, or make a suggestion, feel free to open a Pull Request or an issue.

+**Share your epic picture!**

+I'd love to watch some transit picture taken with the help of this tool.
+So, post it on this [issue](https://github.com/dbetm/flymoon/issues/21).

+Pro-tip: You can use the Fightradar24 app to complement this web app.